chiragsanghvi/JavascriptSDK/README.md

 	}
 	*/

 You'll see a bunch of fields that were created automatically by the server.
 They are used for housekeeping and storing meta-information about the object.
-All system generated fields start with `__`.
+All system generated fields start with `__`, avoid changing their values.
 Your values will be different than the ones shown here.

 ### Retrieving